-Most businesses starting in Arkansas that are selling a product or offering certain services will need to register for a sales tax permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in Arkansas selling a product or offering certain services will need to register for a sales tax permit.
+This is commonly referred to as a seller’s permit, sales tax license, sales and use tax number, or sales tax registration.

 Who needs a sales tax permit in Arkansas?